 The Opening Keynote set the stage for what was to come during the strategic Summit across the 3-day programme.
 The Opening Keynote panel discussion, which took place after the Opening Keynote, was a true reflection of the choice of the “consumer”; how to empower people by understanding their energy choices and the shift of ownership in the value chain.

 “The global electricity system stands at a critical juncture in the midst of transition.
 Whether consumers become empowered to expedite this transition, or resist it, remains an open-ended question.
 I am excited to take part in the opening keynote of EUW17 to help explore industry perspectives on both transitions and the topic of consumers and prosumers.”

 Benjamin Sovacool, Professor of Energy Policy, University of Sussex, Brighton, United Kingdom; Professor of Business and Social Sciences, Aarhus University, Herning, Denmark

 Flexibility is the word for the Smart Grid, but in order to achieve it, solid rules and regulations are needed.
 The first session explores the Clean Energy package and the ways in which it influences the European and the Local energy market.
 The second focuses on ways to accelerate the transition of consumer to prosumer and define what is of value for the emerging new customer type.
-In the third session we focus on ways to finance and create new business in a clean world and finally in the fourth session we concentrate in new technologies and the how they improve the integration of renewables into the Intelligent Grid.
+In the third session we focused on ways to finance and create new business in a clean world, and finally in the fourth session we concentrated on new technologies and how they improve the integration of renewables into the Intelligent Grid.

 “As central players driving forward the energy transition process, DSOs must be in touch wit all those that really matter.
 EUW is definitely one of the best places to do it.”